tristynferreiro/SHARC-buoy-data-transmission/Software/README.md

 # Software

+## Compression/
+Contains all previously developed versions of the the compression algorithm needed for testing.
+These versions were created throughout the development of the final solution and serve different functions.<br /><br />

+A version of lzss compression was used in the solution of this project.

+## Encryption-Compression/
+Contains all previous developed versions of the the combined algorithm code needed for testing.
+These versions were created throughout the development of the final solution and serve a different function.

+The diffrent versions are:
+- SHARC_buoy_transmission_data
+- combined_chars.c
+- combined_dynamic_key.c
+- combined_integers.c

+## Encryption/
+Contains all previous developed versions of the the encryption algorithm needed for testing.
+These versions were created throughout the development of the final solution and serve different functions. <br />
+RSA encryption was used in the solution of this project.

+## Full System (stm32f0)/
+Contains the STM32CubeIDE projects and serial scripts used in the final system and sensor interfacing.

+### Sensor/
+This contains the stm32CubeIDE project used to interface with the SparkFun 9Dof Breakout board's ICM20948.
+The project is based on [this gitHub repo](https://github.com/mokhwasomssi/stm32_hal_icm20948) but some functions and interfaces were changed for use in this project.
+That repo project is also setup for use on an stm32f4 so adaptations needed to be made for use in this project.
+Only the [icm20948.h](https://github.com/mokhwasomssi/stm32_hal_icm20948/blob/master/icm20948.h) file and some methods from [icm20948.c](https://github.com/mokhwasomssi/stm32_hal_icm20948/blob/master/icm20948.h) were copied across and changed for use in the new project.

+### Scripts/
+Contains all scripts used for gathering the data trasmitted from the stm32f0.
+-serialReceive.py
+-clean.py
+-clean_multiTransmits.py

 ## SHARC_buoy/
 This is the latest version of the complete working project.
 It reads accelerometer and gyroscope data from the icm20948, encrypts and compresses it and then transmits the compressed-encrypted data over UART.